airlanggacahya/tblxl/README.md

 All dependencies are located on /src/lib

 ## Run test page
-Start static server on project root, look at [Big list of http static server](https://gist.github.com/willurd/5720255) for ideas.
+Start static server on project root, look at [big list of http static server](https://gist.github.com/willurd/5720255) for ideas.
 My favourite is python.
 ```bash
 python -m http.server 8000
 ```

 After that, open http://localhost:8000/test/index.html using some modern browser.

+## Help Wanted
+Help wanted to reduce dependencies or to rebase our custom xlsx-js into upstream xlsx-js project.